MattPickard/Project_Portfolio/Memior RAG Project/README.md

 During testing, I was impressed with GraphRAG's ability to generate comprehensive answers to queries that benefit from broader contexts.
 However, it struggled with narrow queries that required retrieving very specific information.
 Additionally, GraphRAG incurs a significant higher computational cost, resulting in longer wait times.
 Based on my observations, rather than using GraphRAG as a direct replacement for other architectures, it may make sense to use it to enhance existing pipelines.
 For instance, it could serve as a fallback option or provide additional context for broader queries.
 However, this approach would mean accepting longer wait times and increased computational costs.

-One thing to note about Microsoft GraphRAG is that many online implementations I found were out of date with the latest Microsoft GraphRAG library, so feel free to use this example as an up-to-date reference.
+One thing to note about Microsoft GraphRAG is that many online implementations I found were out-of-date with the latest Microsoft GraphRAG library, so feel free to use this example as an up-to-date reference.

 <a name="evaluation"></a>
 ## Evaluation